bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 mailfrom
     This is the email address that will appear in the "From" field of all emails sent by this Bugzilla installation.
-Some email servers require mail to be from a valid email address, therefore it is recommended to choose a valid email address here.
+Some email servers require mail to be from a valid email address; therefore, it is recommended to choose a valid email address here.

 use_mailer_queue
-    In a large Bugzilla installation, updating bugs can be very slow, because Bugzilla sends all email at once.
+    In a large Bugzilla installation, updating bugs can be very slow because Bugzilla sends all email at once.
 If you enable this parameter, Bugzilla will queue all mail and then send it in the background.
 This requires that you have installed certain Perl modules (as listed by :file:`checksetup.pl` for this feature), and that you are running the :file:`jobqueue.pl` daemon (otherwise your mail won't get sent).
 This affects all mail sent by Bugzilla, not just bug updates.

 smtpserver
     The SMTP server address, if the :param:`mail_delivery_method` parameter is set to :paramval:`SMTP`.
-Use :paramval:`localhost` if you have a local MTA running, otherwise use a remote SMTP server.
+Use :paramval:`localhost` if you have a local MTA running; otherwise, use a remote SMTP server.
 Append ":" and the port number if a non-default port is needed.

 smtp_username